nushastro/website/docs/optics/blackbody/stefan_boltzmann_law.md

 !!!
 Note
 Luminosity **remains the same** no matter how far away you are - it is a property of the astronomical object.

-For blackbodies there is a relation called the Stefan-Boltzmann law which allows us to calculate the luminosity.
+For blackbodies there is a relation called the Stefan-Boltzmann law which allows us to calculate the luminosity $L$.

 $$
 L = 4 \pi R^2 \sigma T^4